Christian Latin literature: History

+Profane (religion) literature and some Christians were encouraged to study the Bible alone and ‘give up the idle talk of the school’.
+Others, such as Augustine and Ambrose, encouraged the use of non-Biblical literature as a means to understanding God better.

+Other forms of literature were blossoming, with the emergence of Commodian, the first Christian poet.

 In the Middle Ages, Latin was still the main language for literature in Western Europe.
 Plays written in Latin were often part of medieval Easter celebrations, and there were other forms of drama in Latin.
 Latin was also used for religious lyric poetry and epic verse such as Walafrid Strabo's 9th-century "De visionibus Wettini" (a predecessor of Dante's vernacular Divine Comedy), while Jesuits such as Jakob Masen (author of Sarcotis, a probable influence on Milton's Paradise Lost) also produced Latin epic verse as late as the 17th century.
 Summa Theologica, is the best-known work of Thomas Aquinas, was written in Latin.

 Jesuit poet Diego José Abad wrote the didactic, humanist religious poem De Deo heroica carmina (1769-1780), which was begun in Mexico and finished in Italy.
 It is written in Latin hexameter, in a strong style.
 It is divided into two parts, a Summa theologica and a life of Christ.